UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

   ```

-### Use a service unit file to run Ricgraph Explorer
+### Use a service unit file to run Ricgraph Explorer and the Ricgraph REST API
 Using a service unit file to run
 [Ricgraph Explorer](ricgraph_explorer.md)
 is very useful if you would like to set up a virtual machine that you want to use as
 a demo server.
+Or if you would like to use the Ricgraph REST API.
 After the steps in this section,
-Ricgraph Explorer is run
+Ricgraph Explorer and the Ricgraph REST API are run
 automatically at the start of the virtual machine, so you can immediately start giving the demo.

 For comparison, if you had installed the graph database backend